Exporting invoices to QuickBooks Online

 Step 3: Authorize by signing in to your QuickBooks account

 Your Integration is now complete.
 In your Forecast page, you should see the following:

 You are now ready to start exporting invoices from the Invoicing page, found in the sidebar in the project page.

-Connecting a Client to a Quickbooks client
+Connecting a Client to a QuickBooks customer

-Step 1: An Admin of your Forecast account must edit the clients account and connect it to a client in your Quickbooks account.
+Step 1: An Admin of your Forecast account must edit the clients account and connect it to a client in your QuickBooks account.

-Step 2: Choose the client you wish to connect with a client in your Quickbooks account and edit their profile.
-At the bottom of the editing page you will find the Quickbooks integration, click on it, choose the client you wish to connect to and click Link.
+Step 2: Choose the client you wish to connect with a client in your QuickBooks account and edit their profile.
+At the bottom of the editing page you will find the QuickBooks integration, click on it, choose the client you wish to connect to and click Link.

 Notice the Quickbooks icon next to your clients profile, after you have completed the process, indicating the client is connected.

-Exporting your Invoices from Forecast to Quickbooks
+Exporting your Invoices from Forecast to QuickBooks

 Step 1: Go to the Invoicing tab under your company's portfolio.